Our goal is to share information and products that are truly helpful to renters.

 2. No rounding

 It’s always best to use the precise dollar and cents when claiming a deduction.
 Round ups can be a trigger for an audit because they signal to the IRS that a person just loosely estimated rather than relying on real numbers for the deductions they are claiming.

 3. Deduct only reasonable expenses for your side gig

-If you work for yourself or have a lot of side-hustle income over the course of a few years, the IRS may take a closer look at the expenses to make sure they are reasonable and that you are not making write-offs against a hobby vs. a real income-generating service.
+If you have side-hustle income over the course of a few years, the IRS may take a closer look at the expenses you are claiming to make sure they are reasonable and that you are not making write-offs against a hobby vs. a real income-generating service.